 Staff Development Committee

-The Texas Southern University Staff Development Committee was developed for the Division of Student Services in the Fall of 2019 and provides professional and personal development opportunities for staff members within the Division so we may better cultivate the success of our students.
+The Texas Southern University Staff Development Committee was developed for the Division of Enrollment and Student Success in the Fall of 2019 and provides professional and personal development opportunities for staff members within the Division so we may better cultivate the success of our students.
 We accomplish this aim through education, communication, collaboration and staff recognition in order to foster community within the division.

 - Commonly Used Acronyms at TSU